Contents

 China and the European Union currently restrict PBDE (polybrominated diphenyl ethers) and PBB (polybrominated biphenyls) to create sustainable development.
 Furthermore, on July 1, 2006, RoHS passed a law that banned the use of PBDE and PBB.

-Two years after, HBCD (hexabromocyclododecane) and TBBPA (tetrabromobisphenol A) joined the list.
-And at the time, PBDE, PBB, and TBBPA were essential PCB flame retardants.
+Two years later, HBCD (hexabromocyclododecane) and TBBPA joined the list.
+At the time, PBDE, PBB, and TBBPA were essential PCB flame retardants.

 Is Halogen-free PCBs Fire-resistant?